hashicorp/consul/README.md

 `./coredns -dns.port 1053`, runs the server on port 1053.

-Start a simple proxy, you'll need to be root to start listening on port 53.
+Start a simple proxy.
+You'll need to be root to start listening on port 53.

 `Corefile` contains: